Grantees fight infectious disease, help refugees rebuild their lives, and conserve a vital water resource

 Miami Beach, Florida

 According to the World Health Organization (WHO), tuberculosis kills 5,000 people every day.
 In a frightening development, there is now an antibiotic-resistant strain.
 The WHO recently stated that antibiotic resistance is one of the biggest threats to global health.
 That’s why Gabriela Pages’s project to help fight TB and its drug-resistant form is so vital.

-Gabriela will apply her educational background in public health and Spanish fluency to run SES’s first-ever, TB mobile-screening vehicle: TB Móvil.
-Community members will receive chest x-rays and sputum tests (phlegm from lungs collected through coughing) to identify TB and the particular strain.
+Gabriela will apply her educational background in public health and Spanish fluency to support SES’s first-ever, TB mobile-screening vehicle project: TB Móvil.
+Community members receive chest x-rays and sputum tests (phlegm from lungs collected through coughing) to identify TB and the particular strain.

-"This vehicle will be using state-of-the-art technology and is marking a major milestone for PiH’s and Peru’s fight against TB, the leading infectious killer of adults in the world.," Gabriela told us.
-"Due to radiography and GeneXpert machines, results are delivered in minutes.
+"This vehicle is using state-of-the-art technology and is marking a major milestone for PIH’s and Peru’s fight against TB, the leading infectious killer of adults in the world.," Gabriela told us.
+"Due to advanced radiography and GeneXpert machines, results are delivered in minutes.
 These technologies would otherwise be unavailable to impoverished patients."

 TB Móvil will bring rapid testing closer to where people live, in order to identify and treat TB and its drug-resistant form, in three northern districts of Peru.
-The vehicle will reach people who would likely never go to a health center and pay for TB screening.
 The project aims to prevent patients from spreading the disease and ensure they receive early treatment.